JannieI/canvas-workstation-V3/src/app/roadmap.md

         - For SVG Gauge, see http://svgdiscovery.com/HMI/AnalogGaugeObject/analogGaugeObject.htm
         and http://svgdiscovery.com/HMI/Button/AnalogGauge/buttonGauge.htm  !!!
         - For KPI charts, see https://www.zoho.com/reports/help/dashboard/kpi-widgets.html.
 Must include target, and progress (either % with green/red arrow since last month or graph ytd) and level of achievement (ie combo graph with line as target).
 Try to use Clarity CARDS for this.
+        - embed graphs created in Python and R - ie. Seaborn

+    - Local Names
+        - Investigate if this make sense: user can name a field (per DS or even per Widget?) over and above what is done at DS level - use case?

     - Spec:
         - allow to import and then reverse engineer what the Widget fields are.
 Easy to do, but looks of work and has to be updated in parallel to any changes made to the other way.